isra-fel/azure-powershell/src/HanaOnAzure/docs/New-AzSapMonitor.md

 ```

 ### -MonitorSubnetResourceId
-The subnet which the SAP monitor will be deployed in
+The subnet which the SAP monitor will be deployed in.
+It should be the same subnet of HANA database.

 ```yaml
 Type: System.String